witja46/tagify/README.md

 Files in .gitignore are being ignored globally (for everyone!) by git.
 If you want to exclude files locally add them to `.git/info/exclude`

 ## Working with pull requests
-If you want to know how to create a pull request: https://www.youtube.com/watch?v=rgbCcBNZcdQ Who can merge pull requests?
+If you want to know how to create a pull request watch this video: https://www.youtube.com/watch?v=rgbCcBNZcdQ
+Who can merge pull requests?
 * tagify: Qubasa
 * tagify-backend: Qubasa